(Copied in from instagram.)

 - Bake at 400 for a few minutes … just long enough to warm it all back up if it wasn’t already and liven up the cotija a little.

-- Pull them out and top all three combined with: 40 g lettuce, 60 g pico, 20 g mango, 30 g avocado, cilantro, 10 g homemade fat free chipotle sour cream, and 1/2 tbs drizzle of Cilantro Avocado Bolthouse Dressing.
+- Pull them out and top all three combined with: 40 g lettuce, 60 g pico, 20 g mango, 30 g avocado, cilantro, 10 g homemade fat free chipotle sour cream, and 15 g cilantro lime ranch.
+(Or you can use Bolthouse cilantro avocado.)

 - Serving Size: 3 tostadas topped as described above